Asif2714/gamified_plant_identification_app/README.md

     - `npm install -g react-native-cli`
     - further installations done in next step
 - (If you want to run the app in a Virtual andriod machine) Install Andriod Studio, set up a device in Virutal Device Manager, and start it
+- If you want to have a separate envrionment, you can install the packages mentioned above in an Anaconda envroinment.
+To have a minimal way to do this, install miniconda, create your ennvironment and install the packages in it.
+Installation instructions: https://docs.anaconda.com/free/miniconda/index.html , instructions for creating environment: https://saturncloud.io/blog/how-to-create-a-conda-environment-with-a-specific-python-version/

 Then download the code and set up the development envrionment as follows:
 - Clone this repository to your local system using: `git clone https://github.com/Asif2714/gamified_plant_identification_app.git`